vpparkkinen/frscore/cran-comments.md

 ## A minor release

-This version introduces one new exported function, and makes moderate changes to some functions' arguments to make the syntax consistent with related functions from the `cna` package.
+This version introduces one new exported function, and makes slight changes to some functions' arguments to make their syntax consistent with related functions from the `cna` package.